Aabhaas9413/KeyVaultAppConfig/README.md

 ## Application for Accessing Secrets via Azure App Configuration

 This application connects with Azure App Configuration and retrieves key-value references.
-These references allow the application to fetch secrets stored in Azure Key Vaults that they are referenced from.
+These references allow the application to fetch secrets from which they are referenced in Azure Key Vaults.

 ### App Configuration

 The application uses Azure App Configuration to manage configuration settings, including references to secrets stored in Azure Key Vault.
-Here’s an example of how the App Configuration is set up:
+Here’s a snapshot of how the App Configuration is set up:

 ![App Configuration](https://github.com/user-attachments/assets/93845d6e-d7aa-40f6-8a21-cbe522404e70)